Wells Coates: Further reading

 The University of East Anglia Library in Norwich has materials relating to his life and work.
-A list of the holdings is available on the World Wide Web.
+A list of the holdings is available online.
 Additional reference materials from the CIAM period are held at the CIAM Belgian Section of the Getty Research Institute.

 Coates' daughter, Laura Cohn, published a biography of her father called The Door to a Secret Room (Aldershot: Scolar Press, 1999) ISBN 1-84014-695-8.
 There was also an earlier book, Wells Coates: a Monograph published in 1978.
 It was written by Sherban Cantacuzino and published by Gordon Fraser, London.